Emergencies pop up when you least expect them.

 These accounts resemble traditional savings accounts.
 For example, they are subject to the same six-per-month limit on certain types of withdrawals and transfers, and your bank may charge you a fee for exceeding that limit with a money market account as well — unless it chooses to waive the fee.

-However, savings and money market accounts differ in some important ways.
+However, savings accounts and money market accounts differ in some important ways.

 In many cases, money market accounts pay higher interest rates than traditional savings accounts.
 And, unlike a savings account, you often can write checks on a money market account.